It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

-Fructose rapidly increases uric acid levels because it activates enzymes that break down adenosine triphosphate into adenosine monophosphate (fructokinase and adenosine deaminase), leading to increased inosine production.
+Fructose rapidly increases uric acid levels because it activates enzymes that break down adenosine triphosphate into monophosphate (fructokinase and adenosine deaminase), leading to increased activity in inosine production.

-In addition, fructose stimulates the synthesis of uric acid from amino acid precursors, such as glycine.
+In addition, fructose stimulates uric acid synthesis from amino acid precursors, such as glycine.

 Diuretics increase uric acid levels

 Diuretics are one of the most important causes of secondary hyperuricemia.
-The drugs increase uric acid levels in the blood by an increase in uric acid reabsorption and / or a decrease in uric acid secretion.
+The drugs increase uric acid levels in the blood by increasing uric acid reabsorption and decreasing uric acid secretion.